bcronje/docs/docs/tutorials/how-to-securely-access-your-synology-nas-drive-with-enclave.md

-## 1. Enable SSH access to your Synology NAS drive
+## 1. Enable SSH access

+First, you'll need to enable SSH access to your Synology NAS drive.
 For Enclave to create a virtual network interface, we'll need to ensure that the `tun` kernel module is installed and enabled on the device.
 We do this by enabling and connecting into the device via SSH.
 Open the `Control Panel`, navigate to `Terminal & SNMP` and enable the SSH service.

 ![Enable SSH access to your Synology NAS drive](/images/guides/synology-nas/synology-enable-ssh.png)